 The monkeys entertained us as we drew closer to the bottom.
 They were brazen in their interest in water bottles.
 We saw one monkey jump onto a man’s thigh, grab his water bottle, then proceed to poke holes in it with his sharp little teeth and drink up the water.
 The funny thing was, there was a big waterfall near the bottom of the stairs which the monkeys could drink from when they were thirsty!

 As we almost reached the bottom, a monkey actually jumped onto Scott’s back and started chewing on the trekking poles, which were sticking out of his day-pack.
 We had a good laugh at that!
 Those monkeys were so curious and entertaining!

 Back at ground level, we sat and drank the juices and teas we purchased from vendors.
-It was the perfect spot to listen to the music, people watch, and monkey watch.
+It was the perfect spot to listen to the music, people watch and be entertained by monkeys.

 Exploring the Cave